amil13/Audio-Visualizer-with-Rust/README.md

 - **minifb**: Manages window creation and rendering of the visualization

 This visualizer creates a basic visual display synchronized with audio input, displaying a waveform in real-time.
 It demonstrates the integration of **Rust**, **Audio Processing**, and **Real-Time Visualization** to build an interactive audio visualization tool.
- *Additionally, it serves as a demonstration of my skills and exposure to rust.*
+ *Additionally, it serves as a demonstration of my skills and exposure to rust and its applications.*

 ## Demo